FactSet: 1990–2000

 In 1990, FactSet for Windows was released.
 That same year, company headquarters moved from New York City to Greenwich, Connecticut.

 A London office opened in 1993, the first in Europe.
 The first Asia-Pacific office opened in Tokyo in 1995.

 By the end of 1995, FactSet had fewer than 400 customers including 84 of the United States' top investment managers.
 The company changed its name in June 1995 to FactSet Research Systems Inc. in preparation for becoming a public company.
 The company began trading on the New York Stock Exchange in 1996 under the symbol FDS.

 In 1997, the company released Portfolio Management Workstation, followed a year later by the Economic Analysis and Company Explorer applications.

 The product became easier to use in 1998, with the release of the DIRECTIONS interface and the addition of Online Assistant, a web-based help and reference tool.
 FactSet introduced 24-hour live telephone support in 1999.

-Wille retired from CEO and chairman in May 2000.
+Wille retired as CEO and chairman in May 2000.
 Snyder served as interim CEO until September of that year, when Hadley was named the new CEO and chairman.